getkyo/kyo/README.md

 ### Locals: Scoped Values

 The `Locals` effect operates on top of `IOs` and enables the definition of scoped values.
 This mechanism is typically used to store contextual information of a computation.
-For example, in request processing, locals can be used to store the user who performed the request.
+For example, in request processing, locals can be used to store information about the user who initiated the request.
 In a library for database access, locals can be used to propagate transactions.

 ```scala
 import kyo.locals._